vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 **Cluster API -** Tanzu Kubernetes Grid functions through the creation of a management Kubernetes cluster which houses [Cluster API](https://cluster-api.sigs.k8s.io/).
 The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

-**Tanzu Kubernetes Cluster -** Tanzu Kubernetes clusters are the Kubernetes clusters in which your application workloads run.
-These clusters are also referred to as workload clusters.
-Tanzu Kubernetes clusters can run different versions of Kubernetes, depending on the needs of the applications they run.
+**Workload Clusters -** Workload Clusters are the Kubernetes clusters in which your application workloads run.
+These clusters are also referred to as Tanzu Kubernetes clusters.
+Workload Clusters can run different versions of Kubernetes, depending on the needs of the applications they run.

 **Shared Service Cluster -**  Each Tanzu Kubernetes Grid instance can only have one shared services cluster.
 You will deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.